 Dr. Kashiwara established the theory of D-modules, thereby playing a decisive role in the creation and development of algebraic analysis.
-His numerous achievements—including the establishment of the Riemann-Hilbert correspondence, its application to representation theory, and construction of crystal basis theory—have exerted great influence on various fields of mathematics and contributed strongly to their development.
+His numerous achievements—including the establishment of the Riemann-Hilbert correspondence, its application to representation theory, and contribution to crystal basis theory—have exerted great influence on various fields of mathematics and contributed strongly to their development.

 Dr. Masaki Kashiwara has numerous outstanding achievements including the theory of D-modules, which forms the core of algebraic analysis.
 Developing this theory from its foundation, he applied it across various fields of modern mathematics.

 Algebraic analysis is the study of objects in analysis such as differential equations by using the methods of modern algebra.
 In his earlier studies, Dr. Kashiwara, jointly with Dr. Mikio Sato and Dr. Takahiro Kawai, completed the classification theory of systems of linear partial differential equations (1).
 In algebraic analysis, systems of linear differential equations are studied as modules over a ring D of differential operators, that is, as D-modules.
-Establishing the basic theory of D-modules all alone, Dr. Kashiwara laid the foundation for its subsequent development by proving many important theorems such as finite dimensionality of solutions of holonomic systems (2).
+Establishing the basic theory of D-modules all alone, Dr. Kashiwara laid the foundation for its subsequent development.

 One of his most remarkable achievements is the construction of the Riemann-Hilbert correspondence.
 To each linear differential equation is associated the concept of monodromy group, a topological datum which measures the multi-valuedness of its solutions.
 The Riemann-Hilbert problem asks the converse, namely whether there exists a linear differential equation which has a given monodromy group.
 It had been solved affirmatively in dimension one.
-The case of higher dimensions had been a longstanding issue, to which Dr. Kashiwara provided an ideal answer in the form of a one-to-one correspondence between regular holonomic D-modules and constructible sheaves (3, 4).
-This is a beautiful synthesis of geometry, algebra and analysis, and its influence extends beyond the respective fields.
-Dr. Kashiwara and his collaborator were one of the two research groups who solved the Kazhdan-Lusztig conjecture as an important application of the Riemann-Hilbert correspondence to representation theory (5).
-Furthermore, the collaborative research on the extension to infinite dimensional Lie algebras (6, 7) became a key step in completing the Lusztig program on representations of algebraic groups in positive characteristic.
+The case of higher dimensions had been a longstanding issue, to which Dr. Kashiwara provided an ideal answer in terms of D-modules (2, 3).
+This is a beautiful synthesis of geometry, algebra and analysis.
+Dr. Kashiwara and his collaborator were one of the two research groups who solved the Kazhdan-Lusztig conjecture as an important application of the Riemann-Hilbert correspondence to representation theory (4).
+Furthermore, the collaborative research on the extension to infinite dimensional Lie algebras (5, 6) became a key step in completing the Lusztig program on representations of algebraic groups in positive characteristic.

 Dr. Kashiwara has made a wide range of contributions, often collaborating with many coauthors.
-Some of his outstanding achievements include developing micro local analysis of sheaves (10, 11) and constructing micro localization of symplectic manifolds (12).
-Even today, he continues to contribute to his field with important results such as the extension of the Riemann-Hilbert correspondence to irregular singularities (13) and categorification of representations of quantum groups (14).
+Some of his outstanding achievements include developing microlocal analysis of sheaves (9, 10).
+Even today, he continues to contribute to his field with important results such as the extension of the Riemann-Hilbert correspondence to irregular singularities (11).

 Two years after matriculating at the University of Tokyo in 1965, I joined that university’s Mathematics Department but I did not have the slightest inclination to become a mathematician at that time.
 It was only my encounter with Dr. Mikio Sato, in 1968, that ultimately led me to pursue a career in mathematics.
 Dr. Hikosaburo Komatsu (still in his 30s) had just returned from the U.S., and he and Dr. Sato were holding weekly algebraic analysis seminars.
 At the strong recommendation of Dr. Takahiro Kawai, who was my senior by a year, I began attending those seminars and that was where I got to know Dr. Sato.
 That chance meeting opened the door to my subsequent career as a researcher in mathematics, specifically algebraic analysis.